CBIIT/NCI-DOE-Collab-Pilot1-Autoencoder-Node-Saliency/README.md

 ### Uniqueness:
 The novelty of this method is discussed in this [paper](https://www.sciencedirect.com/science/article/pii/S0031320318304369?via%3Dihub).
-To explain what the trained autoencoders have learned when being unsupervised, this uniqueness of this methods likes in ranking hidden nodes in the autoencoder according to their capability of performing a learning task, identifying the specialty nodes that reveal explanatory input features, and suggesting possible nodes that can be trimmed down for a more concise network structure.
+To explain what the trained autoencoders have learned when being unsupervised, the uniqueness of this methods lies in ranking hidden nodes in the autoencoder according to their capability of performing a learning task, identifying the specialty nodes that reveal explanatory input features, and suggesting possible nodes that can be trimmed down for a more concise network structure.

 ### Components:
 * Preprocessed data sets